imagekitio/docs-keep-a-changelog/features/upload-api-checks.md

 }
 ```

-> Don't forget to stringify the contents of the `checks` field before making a request.
-> Also remember to quote the fields you're running checks on properly.
+> Remember to quote the fields you're running checks on properly.

 ## Asynchronous behaviour